ToaBollua/Bollua_CLItool/README.md

 # CLItool

-CLItool is a menu-driven tool that allows you to easily install and run various GitHub projects.
-It is made for educational and practice purposes.
+CLItool is a multipurpose, menu-driven tool that allows you to easily install and run various projects from GitHub, including personal productivity tools and pentesting tools.
+It is designed for personal use and educational purposes.

-I am not responsible for any misuse of the program made by other users.
+**Important Note:** I am not responsible for any misuse of the program made by other users.
 If you screw up, you're on your own.

 CLItool is inspired by other projects like Babymux, but it runs the programs it installs by itself, without the need for the user to manually run them.